Finding out about construction projects in the Northwest just got a little bit easier.

 PlanPhilly said of its new website that "it makes it easy to monitor construction, demolition and code violations in targeted areas of the city" and that "enables users … to search, display, sort and save data collected by [L&I]."

 In other words: if you want to know what all the banging around next door is about, this is a good place to start.

 After playing around with the website a bit (which you can do here), I can say objectively that it is a pretty useful tool, especially in the construction-heavy Northwest.
 Here are some stats I was able to pull just after a few minutes of mousing around:

-- 4 properties have been licensed for new construction permits, including a permit to change the roofing on eight single-family units at 7131 Devon Street.
+- 3 properties have been licensed for new construction permits, including a permit to build a two-story detached dwelling on St. Andrew Road.

-- According to the website, no properties in the 22nd Ward are licensed as "vacant commercial," but I'm a little suspect of that one.
+- According to the website, no properties in the 19118 zip code are licensed as "vacant commercial," but I'm a little suspect of that one.